GoTeamEpsilon/OpenEMR-Cloud/chapters/06-Stack-Operations.md

  * **--dual-AZ**: Builds a stack capable of running in two AWS Availability Zones, and continuing to function even if one AZ is down.
 [Still in progress.]
  * **--recovery**: Builds a recovery OpenEMR stack that can accept snapshots and backups and restore the entire, configured application from backups.

  The CloudFormation template is a difficult read, but ``stack.py`` is significantly better-organized, which is good because you may find it necessary to modify it for your own specific tastes or environment.
-One problem that immediately springs to mind is that the stack builder is hardcoded to use a stock OpenEMR 5.0.0 beanstalk archive &mdash; if your environment has custom code changes you wish to reserve, you will need to host your revised beanstalk code on an S3 bucket (in the same region!) and then modify the hardcoded mappings to refer to your software instead of the stock master.
+One problem that immediately springs to mind is that the stack builder is hardcoded to use a stock OpenEMR 5.0.0 beanstalk archive &mdash; if your environment has custom code changes you wish to preserve, you will need to host your revised beanstalk code on an S3 bucket (in the same region!) and then modify the hardcoded mappings to refer to your software instead of the stock master.
 Make the change, re-run ``stack.py``, and you can now manually create a new stack in the CloudFormation manager, uploading your just-produced stack on request.

 ## Using the recovery stack